Didi Tera Devar Deewana

 "Didi Tera Devar Deewana" is a 1994 Hindi-language filmi song performed by Lata Mangeshkar and S. P. Balasubrahmanyam for the soundtrack of the 1994 Indian musical romantic drama film Hum Aapke Hain Koun..!.
 The track was composed by Raamlaxman, while lyrics were written by Dev Kohli.
 Hum Aapke Hain Koun..! was written and directed by Sooraj R. Barjatya and produced under the banner of Rajshri Productions.
 The music video of "Didi Tera Devar Deewana" shows the film's ensemble cast and leads Madhuri Dixit and Salman Khan dancing at a baby shower ceremony.

 The song became very famous after its release, with it reaching various music charts and bagging the Filmfare Special Award for Mangeshkar.
 The purple jaded satin saree designed by Anna Singh and sported by Dixit in the video trended in the markets, being also merchandised.
 Dixit's dance and looks throughout the clip were met with highly positive reviews.
 After watching the song's video, artist M. F. Husain found his muse in Dixit and went on to paint a series of paintings on her.
-The song is also featured on the dance rhythm video game Just Dance 3 with the song credited as Kurio ko uddah le jana by Bollywood Rainbow.